Frequently asked questions

 Community Education Provider Network (CEPN) is another term for a Training Hub (TH), these refer to the same organisations.

-Each London borough has their health and social care workforce education, training and development supported by a Training Hub or CEPN.
-BHR CEPN Training Hub covers three boroughs, Barking & Dagenham, Havering and Redbridge.
+Each London borough area has their health and social care workforce education, training and development supported by a Training Hub or CEPN.
+BHR CEPN Training Hub covers three boroughs footprint, Barking & Dagenham, Havering and Redbridge.

 What are we working on now?